 And no, this isn’t some gimmick or sales pitch for a “free” time share stay – I completely abhor sales pitches and offers that turn out to be something other than what they were promoted as, and would never give such practices the light of day on this blog.

 This is a legitimate practice that my wife and I have personally used to greatly cut our travel expenses.

 Before I begin, though, there is one catch.
 To be able to participate in the collection of Miles and Points, you must have a relatively high credit score.
 The reason will become evident as I discuss the process in greater detail, but to save you reading the remainder of this post, and possibly other posts on the topic, if you don’t have a FICO score of at least 700 (and preferably 750 and above) the likelihood of being able to participate is not very high.

-For those who may not be completely familiar with the FICO score, you may read my posts titled,“The Lifeblood of Personal Finance” and “The FICO Score” to get more info on the importance of your credit score, what exactly the FICO score is and how to purchase your “official” FICO score, or, in some instances, obtain it for free.
+For those who may not be completely familiar with the FICO score, you may read my posts titled,“The Lifeblood of Personal Finance” and “The FICO Score” to get more info on the importance of your credit score, what exactly the FICO score is and how to view your current FICO score.

 Once you’ve obtained your credit (FICO) score and determined that you fall within the 700 + range, you’re ready to start building those miles and points balances to begin traveling for free!

 At this point, you’re probably getting a little antsy wondering exactly how this works.
 “Get to the point!” – is probably what you’re thinking.
 So I will.